stefbekir/bioc8145/Sheffield_Week5/R_analysis_tutorial.md

 ## Introduction and setup

-On rivanna we can load up R like this:
+For this vignette, we're working with small data and it can be done on a local computer, so you may be better off running it locally.
+However, if you want to use rivanna, you could load up R like this:

 ```
 module load gcc/8.3.0
 module load intel/18.0 intelmpi/18.0 R/3.6.0
 ```

-Next, navigate to a folder where you want to run this tutorial:
+Navigate to a folder where you want to run this tutorial:
 ```
+mkdir atacseq_tutorial
 cd atacseq_tutorial
 ```